oservieres/cartaclysm/README.md

 # Cartaclysm
 A local multiplayer car game made with Unity.
 Made for fun.
 My first Unity Project, so don't judge me.

+This is a proof of concept.

+# Gameplay
+A mix between [Mashed](https://en.wikipedia.org/wiki/Mashed), [Split Second](https://www.youtube.com/watch?v=C1Vkc86jI80) and [Bad Boys II](https://youtu.be/bvPWI_IOxCQ?t=29s).
+I trying to reproduce the feeling of playing with toys : tiny cars, weird physics, cartoon explosions, sound effects by mouth.

 # Compatibility

-* Windows: OK
+* Windows: OK.
-* OSX: should be OK
+* OSX: OK.
-* Linux: not OK yet.
+* Linux: Not tested.

+# Known issues

+* Xbox 360 controllers were not tested on OSX
+* Pause menu is bugged.
+Hit ALT+F4 (Windows) or CMD+Q (OSX) to quit the game.

 # Community assets used